desec-io/desec-stack/docs/auth/tokens.rst

 deleted.
 (Example: If Bob owns an override token for Alice's account and she deletes her account, then Bob's token will be deleted.)

+Put differently, there are two types of tokens: One that acts as the account that owns it, and another that acts as a specific account that the token owner has been authorized to act on behalf of.
+Once an override token has been authorized to act on behalf of another user, it cannot be re-authorized to act on behalf of a different user (including of its owner).

 If you have ideas how this feature could be improved, please send us an email.
 One question we're interested in is whether we should notify Bob (how?) about